 I became so convinced of the long-term benefits of exercise for my own body that I pursued matters of fitness relentlessly.
 I became a personal trainer, a gym owner, and finally an online fitness consultant.

 When I started out I knew nothing about the science of exercise.
 That came much later.
 All I knew for sure was this:

 When I left the gym my body would be bristling with energy, and every day I felt I was ready to take on the world.
 And after all these years I still feel exactly the same way I did the first day I realized my body was responding in ways I did not understand, but for which I felt tremendous appreciation.

 It’s that feeling I have tried each day of my life to share with those who have sought my advice on how to improve both the shape of their bodies and their overall health.

 Today I want to help you gain the confidence I have about where my body, and especially my mind, is likely to take me in the years ahead.

 I have shared part of my story with you.
 I have revealed fragments of the hard final years of my mother’s life.
 I am breaking my silence on this matter now because, as painful as that period was for me, I am troubled every day by the idea that none of it was necessary.

-Today I am convinced beyond any doubt that my mother’s dementia could have been avoided
+Today I am convinced beyond any doubt that my mother’s misfortune might have been avoided

 If only she had understood sufficiently early on what she needed to do to keep her brain healthy.